LOL-Archiver/lol-vo-lines/doc/events-sorting.md

 	- Turn From
 	- Assist
 	- Level Up or Learn Skill
+	- (by)
+		- Shield By
+		- Health By
+		- Buff By
 	- Low Health
 	- (with Champion(with condition), Minion, Tuurret, Monster, and other In-map)
 		- Approach